adibzailan/file_copier/README.md

 - Customizable synchronization interval (in minutes)
 - Real-time status updates and logging
 - Dark mode interface for comfortable usage
+- Fresh start on each launch (configuration is not persisted between sessions)

 ## Requirements